patrawalam/testvagrantcodingchallenge/README.md

 # testvagrantcodingchallenge
 Repository created for Coding Challenge provided by Test Vagrant

+1) PrototypeOneTest - This program calculates the "monthly" subscription of the papers selected by the user for any given month in any given year.

 ******************************************************************************************************************
 History of changes done:

-Step 1 - Taking the input from the user in the form of comma seperated list.
+Step 1 - Taking the input from the user in the form of comma separated list.
 Splitting the list to String Array.
 Based on Paper selection, adding them to HashSet to ensure no duplicates are added

 Step 2 - Create an Excel called "CategoryPrices" which has a table created for category and prices based on day of the week.